 - A. Primary or metastatic neoplastic disease which is causing pathologic fracture; or - B. A condition otherwise meeting criteria listed in the applicable procedure policy statement with documentation of severe debilitating, crippling pain or dysfunction to the point of being incapacitated. - II.
-Minimum documentation requirements needed to complete a spinal surgery prior authorization request include ALL of the following: - A. CPT codes, ICD-10 codes, and disc levels or motion segments involved for planned surgery must be provided; - B. Detailed documentation of the type, duration, and frequency of provider-directed non-surgical treatment (e.g., interventional pain management, manual therapy or provider-directed active exercise program, etc.) that includes response to each treatment: - 1.
+Minimum documentation requirements needed to complete a spinal surgery prior authorization request include ALL the following: - A. CPT codes, ICD-10 codes, and disc levels or motion segments involved for planned surgery must be provided; - B. Detailed documentation of the type, duration, and frequency of provider-directed nonsurgical treatment (e.g., interventional pain management, medication management, physical therapy, chiropractic care, provider-directed active exercise program, etc.) that includes response to each treatment: - 1.
 Detailed documentation explaining why a sufficient trial of non-surgical treatment was contraindicated (if applicable); - 2.
-Detailed documentation of less than clinically meaningful improvement for each treatment;
+Detailed documentation of less than clinically meaningful improvement for each treatment; - C. Written reports/interpretations of the most recent advanced diagnostic imaging reports (e.g., computed tomography [CT] scan, magnetic resonance imaging [MRI], or Myelography) performed, read, and interpreted by an independent radiologist.
+Clinically significant discrepancies in interpretation between the surgeon and the radiologist need to be reconciled prior to the documentation submission.